Contact us today for your Free Quote

 1. Pause Before You Purchase

 The first and most effective way to reduce your environmental footprint is simple: buy less.
 We need to reduce consumption and make sure we are reusing the things we already have.
-In 2024, consumer awareness of fast fashion’s environmental toll has reached an all-time high, with the industry responsible for 8-10% of global emissions and producing 92 million tonnes of textile waste annually.
+In 2025, consumer awareness of fast fashion’s environmental toll has grown, with the industry now accounts for around 10% of global carbon emissions, and even though precise global textile-waste tonnage updates vary, the scale of waste remains staggering.

 This year, why not embrace Buy Nothing Day, an alternative to Black Friday a global movement where you can take a 24-hour break from shopping to consider the environmental impact of our consumption habits.
 Instead of chasing discounts, spend the day reconnecting with what truly matters; repairing items you already own, engaging with your community, or simply taking a step back from the frenzy of shopping.
 This movement serves as a powerful reminder that consuming less is beneficial for the planet.

-Moreover, instead of succumbing to deals, consider shopping your own wardrobe or exploring the growing trend of “shopping swaps” – community events where people exchange items they no longer need.
-Ask yourself:
+Moreover, instead of succumbing to deals, consider shopping your own wardrobe or exploring the growing trend of “shopping swaps”, community events where people exchange items they no longer need.

 • Do I truly need this?